boompig/passzero/README.md

 If you want to run without HTTPS you can set the environment variable `NO_SSL=1`

+If you want to develop offline, specify `OFFLINE=1`.

 ### Building React Components

 Most of the client-side components are written using React.
 You need to re-compile the react bundle for each page after modifying.
 Run this command: